Lake Cook Audubon Chapter

 Looking north from the parking lot into the prairie, one can observe Savannah and Song Sparrows, Eastern Meadowlark, Bobolink, Barn, Rough winged and Tree Swallow, Chimney Swift.
 Overhead look for fly-bys including American Kestrel, Red-tailed Hawk, Cormorant, Ring-bill Gulls, and Caspian Terns.

-An interim grass trail through the prairie is accessible from the parking lot.
-This trail leads east to the lake bluff, north along the bluff and then west through largely unmanaged native savanna.
+A grass trail through the prairie is accessible from the parking lot.
+This trail leads east to the lake bluff, north along the bluff and then west through largely native savanna.
 Toward the north end of the bluff and slightly inland is a pond fed by the drainage of the prairie from the recently managed swale.
 Great Blue Heron have been observed here in summer.
 Spring migration finds Green and Blue Teal.
 In the winter, lake birds such as Scaup and Common Goldeneye have been observed in the pond when not frozen.

 Many of the species found above may be found along this wilderness-like trail.
 If one area is not productive, the other may be and both should be checked.
 Mid-summer (July) bird walks have yielded a remarkable diversity of grassland and woodland birds along this north boundary trail with the greatest activity near the lake.

-Fort Sheridan Forest Preserve's Recent History & Future
+Fort Sheridan Forest Preserve's Future